Master of Laws: South Africa

+Sweden

+Masters degree (LL.M) is the standard graduate degree among law practitioners in Sweden.
+The masters programme takes four and half years to complete.
+At most universities, the last one and a half years are specialization at advanced level (advanced level courses and thesis).
+It is possible to get a degree after three years (LL.B), but the vast majority of legal practitioners in Sweden have a LL.M.

 Taiwan

 In Taiwan, law can be studied as a postgraduate degree resulting in an LL.M.
 Some LL.M. programs in Taiwan are offered to students with or without a legal background.
 However, the graduation requirements for students with a legal background are lower than for those students who do not have a legal background (to account for fundamental legal subjects that were taken during undergraduate studies).
 Students studying in an LL.M. program normally take three years to earn the necessary credits and finish a master's thesis.